How to crochet a flat circle

 In the pattern template below, I have replaced this number with an X. After the pattern I will go over what stitch count is suitable (what X is equal to) for different crochet stitches.

 The same pattern applies for any of the basic crochet stitches, so I’ve just used the generic term of ‘sts’.
-You can substitute this with the stitch you want to work.
+You can substitute this with the stitch you want to work (single crochet, double crochet etc.).

-Abbreviations used in this article – US terms
+Abbreviations used in this tutorial – US terms

 Quick pattern notes

-This principle applies whether you turn at the end of the round or work in the same direction (I have excluded instructions for this).
-It also works if you work in continual rounds of single crochet.
+- The same principle applies whether you turn at the end of the round, work in the same direction or if you crochet in continual rounds of single crochet.
+(Learn about crocheting in rows v rounds here.).
+I have excluded the turn/don’t turn instructions from the description below

-I have excluded the instruction to chain to start the round as the chain number will depend on which stitch you’re working.
+- I have also excluded the instruction to chain to start the round as the chain number will depend on which stitch you’re working.

 Basic crochet pattern to make a flat circle

-Continue with this pattern, increasing the number of stitches between the 2st increase by 1 each round.
+Continue with this pattern, increasing the number of stitches between the 2 stitch increase by 1 each round.
 So for Round 6, you would work 2sts in the first st, then one st in the next 4 sts and repeat to the end of the round.

 The number of stitches you have at the end of each round will be the number of stitches you started with multiplied by the number of rounds.